 - If you’re a runner, we will talk about fueling enough for exercise, and see if we can find what fueling system works best for you.
 We talk about your goals and how to get there.
 I’m big on finding more positive role models or influences for my clients.

 Not all dietitians are going to cut your calories.
 We are trained to treat you as an individual and meet you where you are.
 If you are looking for assistance in your health journey, I am taking new clients through the end of the year.

-Also, if you’re looking for some new books and resources, these are my absolute favorite to use in practice and with clients.
+Also, if you’re looking for some new books and resources, these are some of the best nutrition books to use in practice and with clients.

 Has there been one thing you’ve done or changed this year to better your health?
 Personally, I’ve put more of a focus on sleep!
 Less screen time in the hours before bed has been MAGICAL.